CIID51/FreeRTOS_RaspberryPi3/README.md

 - There was another FreeRTOS_Config.h file which overcame the good one

-- The FreeRTOS version has been updated to work with the architecture of the Cortex-A53
+- The FreeRTOS version has been updated to the last version (9.0.0) to work with the architecture of the Cortex-A53

 - It seem that the compiler arm-none-eabi is unable to use some 64bits features.
 Has been changed for : gcc-aarch64-linux-gnu